Shashank7777/ebpf-labs/README.md

 # eBPF Examples and Explanation

-This repository contains three Python scripts that demonstrate the use of eBPF (Extended Berkeley Packet Filter) for tracing system calls and collecting data in real-time.
+This repository contains Python scripts that demonstrate the use of eBPF (Extended Berkeley Packet Filter).
 Below is a detailed explanation of each script and the fundamental concepts behind them.

 ---